 Spätzle is the go-to vegetarian option in traditional Austrian restaurants.
 Especially now I’ve cut down on eating meat, spätzle has turned into a favourite of mine.
 The best way to describe this dish is that it’s a bit like pasta or gnocchi.

-THE Austrian desert you have to try.
+THE Austrian dessert you have to try.
 Kaiserschmarrn is chopped up, fluffy pancakes served with apple sauce and a lot of sugar – doesn’t that sound heavenly?

 - Wiener Schnitzel